ng-Classic/ng-classic/aio/content/marketing/resources-contributing.md

 <!-- vale Angular.Google_We = NO -->

-We maintain a small list of some of the top Angular Classicresources from across the community, stored in `resources.json`.
-This list is not intended to be comprehensive, but to act as a starting point to connect Angular Classicdevelopers to the rest of the community.
+We maintain a small list of some of the top Angular Classic resources from across the community, stored in `resources.json`.
+This list is not intended to be comprehensive, but to act as a starting point to connect Angular Classic developers to the rest of the community.

 ## How do you get listed?